Turkey with a Baby or Toddler

 The Hagia Sophia Mosque, originally built as a Christian church in 537 AD, is a stunning architectural masterpiece that’s sure to impress even the youngest visitors.
 The soaring dome, intricate mosaics, and towering minarets create a sense of wonder and awe that’s hard to replicate anywhere else.

-To make the visit easier with a baby or toddler, we recommend arriving later in the evening to avoid the cruise crowds as well as the heat.
-Since it is a cruise port, the line to get in can be several hours long, whereas when they all leave around 5 pm, the line only takes a few minutes.
+To make the visit easier with a baby or toddler, we recommend going later in the day to avoid the worst of the crowds and heat.
+Since Istanbul is a major cruise stop, the line to get in can be several hours long, whereas when they all leave around 5 pm, the line only takes a few minutes.

 We also packed a few snacks and water bottles to keep everyone fueled and hydrated.
-While strollers are not allowed inside the mosque, we wore the Ergobaby Omni Mesh 360 carrier to carry our little boy comfortably while exploring.
+While strollers are not allowed inside the mosque, we wore a baby carrier for travel to carry our little boy comfortably while exploring.

 Suggested Tour